 Explore it on Goodreads or Amazon.

-Other books by this author include Darkness Calls, A Wild Light, In the Dark of Dreams, Huntress, Wild Thing, Within the Flames, Never After, An Apple for the Creature, Mortal Bone, Holidays are Hell, The Mad Scientist’s Guide to World Domination, "A Dream of Stone & Shadow"
+Other books by this author which I have reviewed include Darkness Calls, A Wild Light, In the Dark of Dreams, Huntress, Wild Thing, Within the Flames, Never After, An Apple for the Creature, Mortal Bone, Holidays are Hell, The Mad Scientist’s Guide to World Domination, "A Dream of Stone & Shadow"

 Fifth in the Hunter Kiss urban fantasy series and revolving around Maxine, a demon hunter.

 It’s a horror of a story, so very depressing.
 Maxine’s and her daughter’s lives are on the line, and she makes a life-altering bargain with the entity she carries within her.
 Grant is dying before her eyes, from his own sense of self, and yet they both know who Maxine will choose to save.

 Maxine’s demons crack me up.
 I wouldn’t mind having them around, the way they take care of Maxine.
 Food and drink from out of the somewhere while they gnaw away on their teddy bears and chainsaws with a chaser of engine oil.
 They have a cute habit of humming rock songs that reflect what’s happening at that moment.
 Moments that are not always cute.
 Liu also provides a summary of the purpose of their imprisonment on Maxine’s body.
 Whew.
 Another nail in the coffin of the Aetar and their careless attitude toward others.